 I am not naive – public corporations have an obligation to their shareholders and employees to maximize profits.
 That’s capitalism, I suppose.

-But where this trope goes off the rails is when you realize that vaccine profits would be eclipsed by medical industry profits if Big Pharma simply stopped producing vaccines.
+But where this trope goes off the rails is when you realize that vaccine profits would be eclipsed by medical industry profits if Big Pharma simply stopped producing vaccines – mass epidemics would mean that hospitals would be filled with patients, just look at the COVID-19 pandemic.
 It’s ironic that the anti-vaxxers claim that Big Pharma’s greed gives us vaccines, but if they were truly greedy they’d be out of the vaccine business.

-This article is not going to be as much science as I usually do (just read the recent article on natural immunity) – it’s going to focus on finance and accounting.
-Yes, I’m finance and accounting geek as much as I am a science aficionado.
+This article is not going to be as much science as I usually do – it’s going to focus on finance and accounting.
+Yes, I’m a finance and accounting geek as much as I am a science aficionado.

 Now, it’s clear that human nature is such that when one takes a position, say on vaccines, they kind of lock in on it, despite the evidence.
 And the vast majority of unbiased, non-cherry-picked evidence leads to only one simple conclusion – vaccines are relatively safe and effective.
 A truly open-minded person, say a scaly extinct dinosaur, examines and re-examines their position in light of all of the evidence.